orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 - [ ] Different level of description (simulation) ; That this ignorance (; variance) doesn't matter, or can just be explicitly stated.

-- [ ] Non-abstract realizations
-	- [ ] Do you really need nothing/empty as a way to differentiate between a pattern and an actual empty one?
-Is this not encoded in rewrite functions?/ignorant ones? ;

 Partially = locally?
 - [ ] Partiality/unresolved parts critical.